Why We're Loving Pear Shaped Diamond Engagement Rings

-Do you want to know what diamond shape is catching our eye this year?
-It's none other than the pear-cut diamond!
+Do you want to know what diamond shape is catching our eye lately?
+It's none other than the pear-cut diamond.

 Not to worry if you can't tell your pear from your princess cut.
 At Plum Diamonds, we're all about pulling you into the inner circle.
-As the experts, we pride ourselves on making the world of diamonds transparent.
+We pride ourselves on making the world of diamonds transparent.

 Psst, the rise of the pear-shaped diamond does not mean these engagement ring styles from 2022 are passé.
 After all, a diamond is forever!